Skip to content

 Holland Festival celebrated the live arts in corona time

 The 74th edition of the Holland Festival closed last weekend with the performances Transverse Orientation by Dimitris Papaioannou, Age of Rage by ITA-Ensemble and Pierrot Lunaire by Marlene Monteiro Freitas.
 The festival collaborated with two associate artists, Japanese composer Ryuichi Sakamoto and French-Austrian theatre maker Gisèle Vienne.
-Twenty-three companies performed one hundred and eleven performances over twenty-five days.
-The festival presented seven world premiere...
-You can log in now
+Twenty-three companies played one hundred and eleven performances in twenty-five days.
+The festival presented seven world premieres and co-produced 11 international...

 Ine Aya: Wodan's state visit to Kalimantan raises quite a few questions #HF21